 Founded in 2008, the BPF Energy regards the Climate change agreement, which is a voluntary agreement containing targets to increase energy efficiency and reduce carbon dioxide (CO2) emissions.
 They form part of a package of UK government measures to respond to the challenges of climate change while helping the industry remain internationally competitive.

 WRAP is a catalyst for positive economic and environmental action.
 Founded in the year 2000, its priority sectors are food and drinks, clothing and textiles, and plastics.
-Underpinning all its priority sectors is resource management, focusing on maximising the value of waste by increasing the quantity and quality of materials collected for re-use and recycling.
+Underpinning all its priority sectors is resource management, focusing on maximizing the value of waste by increasing the quantity and quality of materials collected for re-use and recycling.

 The National Coffee Association (NCA) is the main market research, consumer information, and lobbying association for the coffee industry in the United States.
 The associations' functions and services include Market and scientific research, Domestic and international government relations, including lobbying, Public relations, and education.

 The Turkish Packaging Manufacturers Association (ASD) brings together packaging manufacturers in Turkey.
 Established in 1992, it fosters the growth of the packaging industry and represents the sector in national and international arenas, as well as establishing scientific, technical, and social cooperation and solidarity among members.